-Failure to comply with the standards of behaviour in this Code of Conduct, or other conduct prescribed in this Code of Conduct may give rise to a complaint against a Councillor's conduct and subsequent disciplinary action under the Act.
+Failure to comply with the standards of behaviour in this Code of Conduct, or other conduct prescribed in this code of conduct may give rise to a complaint against a Councillor's conduct and subsequent disciplinary action under the LGA.

-A complaint about the conduct of a Councillor must be submitted to the Independent Assessor who will assess the complaint and determine the category of the allegation.
-In order of most to least serious, the categories of complaint are corrupt conduct, misconduct, inappropriate conduct and then unsuitable meeting conduct.
+A complaint about the conduct of a Councillor must be submitted to the Office of the Independent Assessor (OIA), who will assess the complaint and determine the category of the allegation.
+In order of least to most serious, the categories of complaint are unsuitable meeting conduct, inappropriate conduct, misconduct, and then corrupt conduct.